department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-07 Terms of Use/2023-08 Terms of use research findings.md

 - Related to: Hypothesis 1, Hypothesis 3

 Only two of our participants could think of a specific time when they declined a terms of use in the past, and a third had decided not to use a social media service because they had concerns about its terms of use based on news stories.
-Most of the folks we talked with have either never declined or couldn’t recall a time when they declined a service’s terms of use.
+Most of the folks we talked with have either never declined or couldn’t recall a time when they had declined a service’s terms of use.
 Our participants understood that in order to use a service, you need to agree to the terms of use.
-In other words they understood the consequences of not being able to use a service if they didn’t accept the terms of use, even if they felt stuck in needing to accept it.
-To that end they all felt it was reasonable for the VA to block someone from signing in if they don’t agree to the terms of use.
+In another view they understood the consequences that they can't use a service or app if they don't accept the terms of use.
+This caused some to feel forced to into accepting a site's terms of use.
+Still, all participants felt it was reasonable for the VA to block someone from signing in online if they don’t agree to the terms of use.
-The tested terms of use page reinforced this, and the warning alert titled “What will happen if you decline” caught the attention of most participants.
-They felt like it wasn’t a surprise, although they felt it would be detrimental to anyone who didn’t accept.
+The prototype terms of use page reinforced this convention, and the warning alert titled “What will happen if you decline” caught the attention of most participants.
+Noone was surprised by this information, although they felt it would be detrimental to anyone who didn’t accept.

 >_“If you decline....
 I expect I won't be able to use the app” - Participant 16_

 >_"What will happen if you decline?
 Oh no s***.
 I can't access the website" - Participant 14_

-**5. Accordion functionality and our prototype’s button language resonate with veterans**
+**5. Accordion functionality on terms of use and our prototype’s button language both resonate with veterans**

 Labels: `Accessibility`, `AUD: Veterans`, `DSC: Accordions`, `HDW: Desktop`, `HDW: Laptop`, `HDW: Smartphone`, `PRDT: Content`, `PRDT: Login`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: Remote`, `RESRCH: Usability`

 - Related to: Hypothesis 1, Question 1, Question 2, Question 3, Question 4

 Usability testing validated the use of **accordions** on the terms of use page.
-All participants, including older and assistive technology users, understood the accordions, and they could be expanded to read more about that section.
-While most would not open them up and read the content, they did all understand the functionality.
-Since the accordions begin in a collapsed state, veterans who prefer to skip through terms of use can scroll down to the buttons quicker than if the entire content showed.
+All participants, including older, cognitive disability, and assistive technology users, understood the accordions and that more information could be pulled out.
+While most would not select to open them or read the content, they did all understand the functionality.
+Since the accordions begin in a collapsed state, veterans who prefer to skip through terms of use can scroll down to the accept button quicker than if the entire content showed.
 Also folks who are interested in just one section can find it easier and expand it without scrolling through the entire content.

 >_"[The accordions] don't compel me to click on them.
 I know I should expand them, the plus mark" - Participant 18_

 >_“I might click on these [accordions] if I was interested in reading more" - Participant 17_
->

 We found that all veterans understood the **button language** of this prototype (ie. “accept” and “decline”).
 All participants defined accept and decline similarly to our use in the prototype.
-Veterans have a slight preference for a single word on these buttons - so “decline” felt easier to read or understand over “don’t accept.”
-To the degree they had preference between “agree” and “accept,” more felt that ”accept” as the label resonated more.
-While some folks did like the simplicity of using “yes/no” on the buttons others felt it lost proper context.
+We found a slight preference for a single word on these buttons - so “decline” felt easier to read or understand over “don’t accept.”
+To the degree folks had preference between “agree” and “accept,” more felt that ”accept” as the label here resonated more.
+Finally, while some folks did like the simplicity of using “yes/no” on the buttons, others felt it lost proper context.

 >_"[The button] looks neater with just the single word" - Participant 9_

 >_“ ‘Decline’ is easier than ‘not accept’ to me." - Participant 15_

 Related to the buttons, we found that **the flow** to the next page made sense for folks.
-Veterans expected to end up on either the home page or their MyVA pages after agreeing, depending where they sign in.
-This tracks with what happens currently after signing in on VA.gov, and what we’re planning for when the terms of use is shown.
+Veterans expected to end up on either the home page or their MyVA page after agreeing, depending where they sign in.
+This tracks with what happens currently after signing in on VA.gov, and what we’re planning for when the terms of use update is live.
 We also found that the decline page, the page veterans saw after declining the terms of use, offered the necessary information while being brief and easy to understand.

 >_“[The accept button would] redirect me to the home page or my account” - Participant 20_